devidduma/students-crud-app/README.md

 # Students Management System

 Each university needs a management system for students.
 We build a CRUD application to create, read, update and delete data of students.
 Our software suggests a way to digitalize and automate the management process of student data in a typical university faculty.

-It is necessary that the new system will manage to provide faster interaction with the patients/customers through a well defined web interface.
+It is necessary that the new system will manage to provide faster interaction with the students data through a well-defined web interface.
 For this reason, we use Angular framework and Angular Material component library to build a good web interface and modify components.

 ## Demonstration